nss-nightclass-projects/clinic/README.md

 1. Open your terminal and `cd` to your workspace directory.
 1. Clone this project.
 1. Once the project is cloned, `cd coronavirus` and then run `npm install`.
-1. Once the installations are complete, run the `npm run test` command (_see animation below_).
+1. Once the installations are complete, run the `npm run test` command.
 You will see all of the tests for your code - which ones pass, and which ones fail.
 As soon as you make changes to your code, the tests will run automatically, so keep this terminal window open while you are working on this project.
 When you need to stop working on it, use the `Ctrl+C` keyboard shortcut to stop the tests from running.

 > **Note:** All of the code for this project will be created the `src` directory of the project.
 Open a new terminal session, and `cd` to the project directory again.
 Then you can `cd src` to change to that directory in your terminal.
 To check what's already in the `src` directory, use the `ls` command to see its contents.

-## Pushing Your Code

-Since you cloned an official NSS repository, you don't have permissions to push code to it.
-What you need to do is push to your own repository.
-Part of this assessment includes verifying that you make a minimum of 4 commits and pushes of your code.

-1. Go to your Github page.
-1. Create a new repository named `clinic`.
-1. Copy the connection URL _(remember to make sure you use the SSH format, not HTTPS)_.
-1. In your terminal, make sure you are currently in the project directory.
-1. Run the command: `git remote remove origin`
-1. Run the command: `git remote add origin paste_connection_url_here`

-## Testing the Public
+## Testing the Patients

 1. Create a `scripts/TestFacility.js` module.
 1. Define a variable in the module to have the hold of the primary key for each patient _(i.e. the `id` property)_.
 It should have an initial value of 1.